ansys/pyedb/doc/source/configuration/configuration_api_guide.rst

 --------------------------------

 When a builder is created via ``edb.configuration.create_config_builder()`` it is bound to the live EDB session.
 Each section exposes a ``get()`` (or ``get_layer`` / ``get_material`` / ``get_definition`` / ``get_instance``) helper that retrieves an *existing* database object and wraps it in the corresponding builder.
-This avoids having to redeclare objects that already exist in the design.
+This avoids having to re-declare objects that already exist in the design.

 .. list-table::